Spread betting: Sports spread betting

 For example, in a cricket match a sports spread betting firm may list the spread of a team's predicted runs at 340 – 350.
-The gambler can elect to ‘buy’ at 350 if they think the team will score more than 350 runs in total, or sell at 340 if they think the team will score less than 340.
+The gambler can elect to 'buy' at 350 if they think the team will score more than 350 runs in total, or sell at 340 if they think the team will score less than 340.
 If the gambler elects to buy at 350 and the team scores 400 runs in total, the gambler will have won 50 unit points multiplied by their initial stake.
 But if the team only scores 300 runs then the gambler will have lost 50 unit points multiplied by their initial stake.

-It is important to note the difference between spreads in sports wagering in the U.S. and sports spread betting in the UK.
+There is a difference between spreads in sports wagering in the U.S. and sports spread betting in the UK.
 In the U.S. betting on the spread is effectively still a fixed risk bet on a line offered by the bookmaker with a known return if the gambler correctly bets with either the underdog or the favourite on the line offered and a known loss if the gambler incorrectly bets on the line.
-In the UK betting above or below the spread does not have a known final profit or loss, with these figures determined by the number of unit points the level of the final outcome ends up being either above or below the spread, multiplied by the stake chosen by the gambler.
+In the UK betting above or below the spread does not have a known final profit or loss, with these figures determined by the number of unit points the level of the outcome ends up being either above or below the spread, multiplied by the stake chosen by the gambler.

-For UK spread betting firms, any final outcome that finishes in the middle of the spread will result in profits from both sides of the book as both buyers and sellers will have ended up making unit point losses.
+For UK spread betting firms, any outcome that finishes in the middle of the spread will result in profits from both sides of the book as both buyers and sellers will have ended up making unit point losses.
 So in the example above, if the cricket team ended up scoring 345 runs both buyers at 350 and sellers at 340 would have ended up with losses of five unit points multiplied by their stake.